aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/using-parallelism-compress-files/_index.md

 }
 ```

-## Step 3: Read and Compress Files in Parallel
+## Step 3: read and compress files in parallel

 `Parallel.ForEach` executes a foreach loop in which iterations may run concurrently on multiple threads.